Pylons/pyramid/docs/narr/advconfig.rst

 Manually Resolving Conflicts
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There are a number of ways to manually resolve conflicts: the "right" way, by
+There are a number of ways to manually resolve conflicts: by changing
+registrations to not conflict, by strategically using
-strategically using :meth:`pyramid.config.Configurator.commit`, or by using
+:meth:`pyramid.config.Configurator.commit`, or by using an "autocommitting"
-an "autocommitting" configurator.
+configurator.

 The Right Thing
 +++++++++++++++